Here's a quick reference guide for the rules and guidelines for refuse.

 - Collection of building material is limited to debris from minor home improvement projects done by the resident - not by contractors.

-- There is a maximum amount of building materials that will be collected at any given time.
-That limit is equal to six (6) 30-gallon containers flush to the top of the container and not weighing over 40 pounds.
-Building material may be placed in your tan refuse cart.
+- There is a maximum amount of approximately 240 pounds worth of building materials that will be collected at any given time.
+To help visualize this, imagine six full trash bags not weighing over 40 pounds.
+Keep in mind that building material may be placed in your tan refuse cart.

 - Debris from major remodeling, construction projects, or work done by contractors will not be collected.
 Removal of this material is the property owner's responsibility.